-Any person who is hauling, delivering, vending, providing, or selling potable water to any individual or organized camp other than their own private or individual camp at Burning Man must be permitted by either the Nevada Division of Public and Behavioral Health (NDPBH) or the Nevada Division of Environmental Protection (NDEP).
+Any person who is hauling, delivering, vending, providing, or selling potable water to any individual or organized camp other than their own private or individual camp at Burning Man must be permitted by the Nevada Division of Public and Behavioral Health (NDPBH).

 Below are the ONLY ways deliveries can be made on playa:

-How does this option work?
-Burning Man’s Outside Services (OSS) program supports projects by facilitating access to the event site by larger-scale service providers.
+Burning Man Project’s Outside Services (OSS) program supports projects by facilitating access to the event site for larger-scale service providers.

-Providers wishing to participate in this program must complete the OSS application by the deadline (Friday, April 26, 2019).
-At the time of application, providers must submit proof of insurance and a copy of their business license.
+At the time of the OSS application, providers must submit proof of insurance and a copy of their business license.